Step 3: Carrying out an investigation Investigations at work

 Find out more about data protection from the Information Commissioner's Office (ICO)

-A search should only be carried out in exceptional circumstances where it is clearly justified.
-Even if a contract allows an employer to carry out a search, they will usually need an employee's consent for it to be lawful.
+An employer or investigator should only carry out a search in exceptional circumstances where it's clearly justified.
+Even if a contract allows an employer to carry out a search, they will usually need a worker's consent for it to be lawful.

-Where an employee's desk or locker needs to be searched, they should be invited to be present.
+If an employer needs to search someone's desk or locker, they should invite the worker to be there.
 If they cannot be present, a manager should be present to witness the search.

-If an employee refuses to be searched when their contract allows this, it might amount to unreasonable behaviour.
+If a worker refuses to be searched when their contract allows this, it might amount to unreasonable behaviour.
 It could also prevent evidence being found that could prove their innocence.

-However, an employee may have a valid reason to refuse a search.
-An investigator should consider the reason an employee has refused to be searched.
+However, a worker may have a valid reason to refuse a search.
+An investigator should consider the reason someone has refused to be searched.
 They should try to resolve this, rather than assume that a refusal implies guilt.

-Where it is believed that a criminal offence might have been committed, an employer may call the police, as they have wider powers to search individuals.
+If an employer believes a criminal offence might have been committed, they may call the police.
+The police have wider powers to search individuals.

 Criminal proceedings